-Projects may apply to join LF AI by completing and submitting this template maintained on the LF AI website (the “Project Contribution Proposal”).
-Projects are expected to come into the foundation as Incubation projects and then move into Graduation at a later point.
+Projects may apply to join LF AI by completing and submitting this template maintained on LF AI’s GitHub (the “Project Contribution Proposal”).
+Projects are expected to come into the foundation as Incubation projects and then move into Graduation when appropriate.

 Project Proposal Process

 This policy sets forth the proposal process for projects to be accepted into the LF AI Foundation.
-The process is the same for projects seeking to move into the LF AI Foundation, and new projects to be formed within LF AI.
+The process is the same for both existing projects which seek to move into the LF AI Foundation, and new projects to be formed within LF AI.